Timothy Downs

-Tim Downs is a specialist in environmental science and engineering with over 30 years field experience designing and managing collaborative projects in the UK, the United States, Latin America and Africa.
-His research focus is on how humans change the environment, how those changes impact their health, wellbeing, and the ecosystems they inhabit, and how to mitigate impacts.
+Tim Downs is an environmental scientist and engineer with over 30 years experience designing and managing collaborative projects at the nexus of water, health, environment and (more recently) climate change, working in the UK, the US, Latin America and Africa.
+He builds on his early work (2001, 2007, 2008) that helped establish a foundation for the co-creation paradigm of sustainability: existing knowledge and social-technical capacities (incl Indigenous) are pooled, then new ones co-created, by diverse stakeholder collaborations – placing local communities front and center.
+His research focus is on how humans change the environment, how those changes impact water, human health and wellbeing, and ecosystems, and how to mitigate impacts – using water and health as ‘gateways’ into social-ecological complexity.
 He is especially interested in issues of environmental and climate justice: the uneven distribution of positive and negative impacts across populations and landscapes.
-In a diversity of settings—New England, Mexico, East and West Africa—he works with affected communities, NGOs, governmental agencies, public sector providers, the media, the private sector and donors, applying multi-stakeholder, interdisciplinary capacity-building co-creation within and across sectors: health, energy, water supply & sanitation, food & agriculture, land-use, transportation, urban planning, climate-change adaptation & mitigation, biodiversity conservation & ecosystem stewardship.
+In a diversity of settings—New England, Mexico, East and West Africa—he works with affected communities, NGOs, governmental agencies, public sector providers, the media, the private sector and donors within and across sectors: health, energy, water supply & sanitation, food & agriculture, land-use, transportation, urban planning, climate-change adaptation & mitigation, biodiversity conservation & ecosystem stewardship.

-The project will also be working to innovate in the public education space: the Clark group will be working with faculty and student peers at the National Autonomous University of Mexico (UNAM) to carry out field research and take courses together.
-In addition, the Clark-UNAM Team will be collaborating with local middle/high-school students and teachers to make weather/climate stations using 3D printers, deploy them, gather data and interpret them.
-Clark and UNAM signed a Collaboration Convention in June 2023 to signal their shared commitment to a new model of long-term collaboration in education, research and advocacy centered on climate change, water, health and social justice.
+The Clark group is working with faculty peers at the National Autonomous University of Mexico (UNAM) to carry out field research and take courses together; they signed a Collaboration Convention in June 2023 to signal their shared commitment to a new model of long-term collaboration in education, research and advocacy centered on climate change, water, health and social justice.

 For more, see: https://clarknow.clarku.edu/2022/12/08/water-is-life-three-year-nsf-study-in-mexico-brings-multi-pronged-approach-to-climate-impacts/